 - Dues for State Agency administrators may be assessed in one of three ways:

 - A State Agency that pays institutional dues is entitled to membership for up to five SNAP-Ed administrators (as selected by the SA).
 This would allow the State Agency to cover the membership dues for Implementing Agency administrators (as part of their five memberships), if appropriate.

 - The state SNAP Agency may pay individual dues.

 - If at least one of the state’s Implementing Agencies pays institutional dues, the State SNAP Agency is entitled to free membership in ASNNA.
 The State SNAP Agency administrator does not count toward the Implementing Agency’s five memberships.

 The Association will sponsor an annual Winter Conference, publish the proceedings of the conference, and conduct other educational activities to fulfill its purpose, mission statement, and vision.

-The Association is supported in part by the in-kind contributions of its member organizations.
+The Association is supported in part by the in-kind contributions of its members.
 Out-of-pocket costs for meetings, speakers, supplies, travel and other special organizational activities will be the responsibility of individual members.
-In some cases, it may be necessary for the Association to charge registration fees to attend the Winter Conference.
-In these cases, monies will be managed by the fiscal entity of a member organization, and monies collected will be applied to the Winter Conference.
-If additional funding is available, it will be transferred to another member organization (to be applied to the following year’s Winter Conference), or given to the member organization to offset the indirect costs of doing business.
+In some cases, it may be necessary for the Association to charge registration fees to attend the Annual Conference.
+In these cases, monies will be managed by the fiscal entity of a member organization, and monies collected will be applied to the Annual Conference.
+If additional funding is available, it will be transferred to another member organization (to be applied to the following year’s Annual Conference), or given to the member organization to offset the indirect costs of doing business.

 This constitution may be amended by two-thirds vote of the voting members present at any annual meeting, quarterly conference call, or special meeting, provided that the membership at large has been notified at least 60 days in advance of any proposed amendments or changes, and at least one-half of ASNNA member states are present.